FAQs: Live-in Care Career

 Do I have to pay Tax and National Insurance?

 Yes, if you opt for an employed role then Abicare will deduct these automatically from your pay each month.
-However, if you would like to be self-employed you would be responsible for your own tax and National insurance- please contact us if you think you would be interested in this option.
-We are able to offer help and guidance with this, should you wish to be self-employed.
+However, if you would like to be self-employed you would be responsible for your own tax and National Insurance.
+Please contact us if you think you would be interested in this option as we are able to offer some assistance with this.

 How do I apply for a National Insurance Number?